The most important factor affecting the performance of this microphone is the calibration of the two inductors.

 The simplest method of tuning these inductors is by connecting the microphone to a suitable phantom powered microphone pre-amplifier, and then presenting a sinusoidal 1KHz audio tone close to the microphone capsule (either via a loudspeaker or a headphone transducer)

-The inductor cores can then be adjusted - using a non-ferrous trimming tool - to maximise the audio output into the preamp.
+The inductor cores can then be adjusted - using a non-ferrous trimming tool (plastic or ceramic) - to maximise the audio output into the preamp.

 The image below illustrates a typical calibration configuration....